pypi/warehouse/docs/dev/application.rst

 - `HTTP access to APIs; now it's HTTPS-only <https://mail.python.org/pipermail/distutils-sig/2017-October/031712.html>`_

-- GPG/PGP signatures for packages (still visible in the :doc:`../api-reference/legacy/` per `PEP 503 <https://peps.python.org/pep-0503/>`_, but no
+- GPG/PGP signatures for packages (no longer visible in the web UI or index, but retrievable by appending an ``.asc`` if the signature exists)
-  longer visible in the web UI)

 - `OpenID and Google auth login <https://mail.python.org/pipermail/distutils-sig/2018-January/031855.html>`_ are no longer supported.